omarandlorraine/strop/THEORY_OF_OPERATION.md

 Like a compiler, strop generates assembly that computes a given function.
-But unlike a compiler, it generates assembly-language subroutines by a random search or a bruteforce search.
+But unlike a compiler, it generates assembly-language subroutines by a random search or a brute-force search.

 ### Core components

 * **Input function**: This is a pure function which strop can execute.
-* **Backends**: A backend targets a specific machine architecture.
+* **Backends**: A back-end targets a specific machine architecture.
 It usually includes a symbolic representation of the machine instruction, and ways to execute these in emulation.
 * **Search space**: The search space encompasses all sequences of instructions